 Message from the President

 Currently, one in every two Japanese citizens will develop cancer in their lifetime.
-Nearly one million people are newly diagnosed with cancer every year; and as the population is aging, we expect cancer patient numbers to build up.
-The mission of the National Cancer Center is not only to provide the best possible care including genomic medicine to each individual cancer patient, based on genomic and other clinical and biological information, but also to prevent the onset of cancer by identifying high-risk groups, developing and implementing effective prevention measures.
+Nearly one million people are newly diagnosed with cancer every year, and as the population ages, we expect cancer patient numbers to build up.
+The mission of the National Cancer Center is not only to provide suitable care including genomic medicine to each individual cancer patient, based on genomic and other clinical and biological information, but also to prevent the onset of cancer by identifying high-risk groups and developing and implementing effective prevention measures.
 In other words, we are to establish, practice and promote precision medicine tailored to individual patients.
 To achieve these objectives, it is essential to elucidate traits and diversity of cancer in individuals with integrated omics research including genomic analysis, and to develop optimal individual treatment and prevention methods.
 Developing an understanding of localized immune response in tumor tissue is also urgently called for.

 - Reinforcing research and clinical systems to address unmet medical needs

 - Developing a framework to provide suitable treatments and prophylactics for individual patients, based on genomic information